-- a) Recruitment, hiring, retaining, evaluation, promotion, transfers and dismissal of Traffic law enforcement officer, termination of employment, and disciplinary actions must be fair and in accordance with applicable legislation and policies; - b) Recruitment may not overrule the provisions specifying the minimum qualifications and experience as set out in Part 2; and - c) Each traffic law enforcement authority must implement fair and transparent processes for the appointment and/or promotion of its staff as provided for in the Labour Relations Act, 1995 (Act No. 66 of 1995).
+- a) Recruitment, hiring, retaining, evaluation, promotion, transfers and dismissal of employees, termination of employment, and disciplinary actions must be fair and in accordance with applicable legislation and policies. - b) Recruitment may not overrule the provisions specifying the minimum qualifications and experience as set out in Part 2. - c) Each traffic law enforcement authority must implement fair and transparent processes for the appointment and/or promotion of its staff as provided for in the Labour Relations Act, 1995 (Act No. 66 of 1995).